Semidefinite relaxations for high-dimensional entanglement in the steering scenario

-A natural further endeavour is to investigate whether the use of symmetries (see e.g.~\cite{Tavakoli2019, Nguyen2020, Ioannou2022}) can be leveraged to reduce the computational significantly of our SDPs, mainly w.r.t the number of bases measured by Alice and/or the physical dimension considered.
-Moreover, the method based on introducing the unknown projector $\Pi$ can potentially be used to construct SDP relaxations for other interesting quantum correlation scenarios; see for instance \cite{Gribling2018, Pauwels2022}.
+An open problem is whether SDP hierarchies converge to the relevant sets in the limit of large relaxation level.
+A natural further endeavour is to investigate whether the use of symmetries (see e.g.~\cite{Tavakoli2019, Nguyen2020, Ioannou2022}) can be leveraged to reduce the computational cost of our SDPs significantly, mainly w.r.t the number of bases measured by Alice and/or the physical dimension considered.

 Finally, it is interesting to note that certification of the Schmidt number in steering experiments has a one-to-one relationship with a dimension-based generalised notion of joint measurability \cite{Jones2023}.
 This notion asks whether the statistics of a measurement can be fully reproduced by first compressing a state to a lower dimension and then performing lower-dimensional measurements on it.
 Our results of Schmidt number certification can therefore also be reinterpreted as criteria for this form of joint measurability.